Bring Your Own Device (BYOD)

 INFRASTRUCTURE

-Nayland College has a robust network to enable all students to connect their own devices for seamless online access throughout the school.
-We will continue to be well-resourced with dedicated computer rooms to meet the demands of specific curriculum areas such as Technology, Design, Media studies and Music.
+Nayland College has recently had a network upgrade to enable all students to connect their own devices for seamless online access throughout the school.
+We will continue to be well-resourced with dedicated computer rooms to meet the demands of specific curriculum areas such as Technology, Design and Media studies.

 FAQs